Sumshi/simple_shell/README.md

 				SIMPLE SHELL
-The C-shell is a re-invention of the wheel Thompson and Bourne shells and works almost simillarly to this shells.
+The C-shell is a re-invention of the wheel.
+It is based on the Thompson and Bourne shells and works almost simillarly to this shells.

 			Usage: